RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 ### Brute Force in C

-The rules of the contest say that the solution should be submitted in Ruby.
-Jack decided to try other languages.
-Clearly, the young man has a problem with authority!
+We expect C to be faster because it's compiled and closer to the hardware.
+Let's see if that's true.
 Here's Jack's solution in C:

 ~~~ c
 #include <stdio.h>